CPsychol, AFBPsS, MBACP, MPhil & MSt (Oxon), MA, FRAI, EMDR Dip (Adv)

 Welcome, my name is Comfort.
-Primarily a psychodynamic and humanistic psychotherapist, I also integrate other approaches, depending on a client’s needs.
-I am a chartered psychologist, registered member of the BACP and the co-founder of the Box Tree Clinic in the Harley Street District of Marylebone, Central London where I served as the Clinical Director for several years.
-I see adults for individual therapy from any culture, sexuality, gender, and religion.
+I am a chartered psychologist, registered member of the BACP and the co-founder of the former Box Tree Clinic in the Harley Street District of Marylebone, Central London where I served as the Clinical Director for several years.
+I see adults for individual or couples therapy from any culture, sexuality, gender, and religion.

 BACKGROUND AND QUALIFICATIONS

-I am a graduate of Oxford University, Fielding Graduate University (APA Accredited, California) where I had over 5 years of full-time post-graduate psychology training, and trained at Yale University Medical Centre, where I did my clinical externship.
+I am a graduate of Oxford University, Fielding Graduate University (APA Accredited, California) where I had over 5 years of full-time post-graduate psychology PhD training, and trained at Yale University Medical Centre, where I did my clinical externship.
 Clinical psychology training in the United States is comprehensive and prepares psychologists to be psychotherapists, diagnosticians, as well as researchers and academics.
 While I practice as a psychodynamic and humanistic psychotherapist, I am certified in EMDR and also have extensive training in many other modalities.
+Educated in both the USA and UK and born in America, I have lived in the UK for 15 years.

 I have published peer reviewed articles in leading psychology journals, and presented research at the American Psychological Association’s national convention.
 I have completed extensive original research on complex bereavement, attachment, and temporality and was awarded the Creative Longevity and Wisdom Fellowship from the Institute for Social Innovation.
 Psychoanalyst, philosopher, and author of Trauma and Human Existence, Robert Stolorow described reading my research as “an exhilarating experience”.
 I have spoken on dozens of radio programmes about suicide loss survival.